guybeckenstein/crack-the-enigma-desktop-app/README.md

-# Enigma Machine - Desktop application
+# _Enigma Machine_ - Desktop application
-Enigma machine Desktop application implementation, based on Apache Maven tool, including automatic decipher process (using brute force).
+1. _**Enigma machine**_ Desktop application implementation, based on _**Apache Maven**_ tool, including automatic decipher process (using brute force).

-The machine is a generic one, not limited to a certain scale.
+2. The machine is a generic one, not limited to a certain scale.
+3. The process involved working with:
+   * Multiple threads
+   * Files
+   * Java 8 Collections

-The process involved working with multiple threads, files, collections and other OOP concepts and principles (e.g. interfaces, encapsulation, SOLID).
+   * Other OOP concepts and principles (e.g. interfaces, encapsulation, SOLID).
+   * DTOs

-The project includes console, desktop and client-server architecture.
+4. The project includes console, desktop and client-server architecture.
 As mentioned, this repository is has desktop architecture.

-Familiarity with Spring.

 Result: